 Within minutes of my husband coming home, I was dosing my boy up with strawberry-flavoured medicine, all thanks to Sarah.

 It made me think though about how often I call upon my mum squad; those special mum-friends you have in your circle who will always have your back, and you theirs.
 These are the friends who you can count on, who come through with the stuff you need, when you need it.
 Whether that’s advice, a stiff drink or kids’ medicine because you ran out.

-Here’s how to tell if you have a mum squad (and if you don’t think you are, here’s how to build one).
+Here’s how to identify your mum squad (and if you don’t think you have a squad, here’s how to build one):

 You text the words, “Just left” when you were supposed to meet one of them at the park 20 minutes ago, knowing she will translate this to read, “I have had a poonami to deal with, couldn’t find his hat and spent way too long looking for it before giving up and grabbing mine and adjusting the strap … oh, and I just found the keys so can leave now”.

 2. You are in each other’s trust circle

 You have her, as well as a few trusted others’ names down as an authorised person to pick up your little love from childcare/school.
 She also has your name on her ‘approved persons’ list.